Ryan-McBride/engineering-stuff-i-use/README.md

 ### Vim

 Vim is my text editor of choice.
 It's not for everyone.
 Install the latest version of Vim via homebrew.
 My .vimrc is available in [GitHub](https://github.com/Ryan-McBride/dotfiles)

+If you use my dotfiles, it will throw a bunch of errors unless you have [Vundle](https://github.com/VundleVim/Vundle.vim) installed.
+Run :PluginInstall on first run.

 [Vim-anywhere](https://github.com/cknadler/vim-anywhere) is an app that basically lets you quickly open a vim window, edit text, and paste it into any text field you're working with.
 Great for longform text fields.